Notice: System maintenance will be performed on Saturday, June 29, 2024, from 6:00 a.m. until 1:00 p.m. MST

 What is the Village Project?

-The Village Project is a volunteer mentor program sponsored by the Third District Juvenile Court.
-The project serves court-involved youth in Salt Lake County.
+The Village Project is a volunteer mentor program sponsored by the Third District Juvenile Court, serving court-involved youth in Salt Lake County.
+This initiative pairs community volunteers with young individuals based on shared interests and geographical proximity to provide guidance and support.

 Objectives

-• Provide regular training sessions for volunteer mentors to help them understand & assist youth at-risk
+• Offer regular training sessions to help mentors understand and support at-risk youth.

-• Provide ongoing support for mentors as they participate in activities with youth
+• Provide ongoing support for mentors as they engage in activities with their mentees.

-• Participate in court hearings where the progress of involved youth is
+• Participate in court hearings to monitor and report on the progress of the involved youth.

 Who can Become a Mentor & What is Their Commitment?

-Volunteer mentors must be at least 21 years of age.
-They must commit to meet with their assigned youth for at least one hour each week.
-They must be willing to attend an initial interview and pass a criminal record check.
-Mentors and youth will be provided ongoing support and training by the Village Project staff members.
+To become a volunteer mentor, you must be at least 21 years old, able to commit to meeting with your assigned youth for at least one hour each week, attend an initial interview, and pass a criminal background check.
+The Village Project staff offers continuous support and training to both mentors and mentees throughout the program.

 Who Will I be Mentoring?